 Righteousness of faith >> Faith apart from the law –

 talking about acquiring God’s faith that we receive from heaven.
-It is
+Most people in the

 God.
-Here’s why: God counts us righteous not for believing in Him, but also
+God counts us righteous not just for believing in Him, but also

 (113l) Thy kingdom come